nasa-fornax/fornax-documentation/documentation/notebook_tutorials.md

 When you login to the console, the tutorial notebooks are available in your home directory at `~/fornax-notebooks`.
 As the notebooks are continuously developed, the clone in the console can lag behind.
 To get the latest version of the notebooks, open a terminal and run `update-notebooks.sh`.
+You can also select Fornax -> Update Notebooks from the Top menu.

-Note that the notebooks directory is reset with every session.
+Note that the notebooks directory is read-only, and its content is reset with every session.
 If you want to make modifications to the notebooks, make your own copy or clone and modify it.

 ## Other NASA Astrophysics Notebooks